pkarl/respeto/README.md

 Here's an [illustrative video](http://upstatement.com/wp-content/themes/blades/images/portfolio/npr/npr-resp-image.mp4) that demonstrates the effect Respeto has.
 You generate images, Respeto loads them based on media queries.
 Easy peasey.

 This repository contains tests, a responsive workflow demo, and a bunch of other junk.
-If you only want the Respeto lib, then download [respeto.min.js](https://raw.github.com/Upstatement/respeto/master/dist/respeto.min.js).
+If you only want the Respeto lib, then download [respeto.min.js](https://raw.github.com/Upstatement/respeto/master/dist/respeto.min.js) or simply `bower install respeto`.

+Respeto is currently in _alpha_, which means it's feature-complete, and ready for real-world testing.
+I'd like to move this toward a v1.0 by February 2014, so grab it and give it a spin!

 ## TODO